Tax PlanningReduce Your Tax Liability With Correct Capital's Financial Advisors in St. Louis

 *According to IRS Publication 526 (2023), Charitable Contributions

-Once you reach age 70½, you’re eligible to make a qualified charitable distribution by transferring up to $105,000 annually from your IRA directly to a charity without tax consequences.
+At age 70½ or older, you can make a qualified charitable distribution by transferring up to $105,000 each year tax-free from a traditional IRA directly to a charity.
 At age 73 and over, this donation meets the requirements for your required minimum distribution and could lessen both future required distributions and your tax bill.

 When you choose an experienced financial adviser for tax planning in Tallahassee, FL, you’re able to reduce current tax liability while planning for taxes well into retirement.
 At Correct Capital, our goal is to help you save now and position yourself for financial stability in the future.